-Under SFAS No. 142, Goodwill and Other Intangible Assets ("SFAS 142"), intangible assets with finite lives are amortized over their useful lives while goodwill and indefinite lived assets are not amortized, but rather are periodically tested for impairment.
+Intangible assets with finite lives are amortized over their useful lives while goodwill and indefinite lived assets are not amortized, but rather are periodically tested for impairment.
 An impairment review generally requires developing assumptions and projections regarding our operating performance.
-In accordance with SFAS 142, we have determined that all of our goodwill is associated with one reporting unit as we do not operate separate lines of business with respect to our services.
-Accordingly, on an annual basis we perform the impairment assessment for goodwill required under SFAS 142 at the enterprise level by comparing the fair value of our reporting unit to its carrying value including goodwill recorded by the reporting unit.
+We have determined that all of our goodwill is associated with one reporting unit as we do not operate separate lines of business with respect to our services.
+Accordingly, on an annual basis we perform the impairment assessment for goodwill at the enterprise level by comparing the fair value of our reporting unit to its carrying value including goodwill recorded by the reporting unit.
 If the carrying value exceeds the fair value, impairment is measured by comparing the implied fair value of the goodwill to its carrying value and any impairment determined is recorded in the current period.
 If our estimates or the related assumptions change in the future, we may be required to record impairment charges to reduce the carrying value of these assets, which could be material.
-There were no indicators of impairment suggesting that an interim assessment was necessary for goodwill during the three and six months ended June 30, 2009 and 2008.
+There were no indicators of impairment suggesting that an interim assessment was necessary for goodwill during the three and nine months ended September 30, 2009 and 2008.

-Long-lived assets
+Long-lived Assets

 Our long-lived assets primarily consist of property and equipment and intangible assets.
-In accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, we evaluate the recoverability of our long-lived assets for impairment whenever events or changes in circumstances indicate the carrying value of such assets may not be recoverable.
+We evaluate the recoverability of our long-lived assets for impairment whenever events or changes in circumstances indicate the carrying value of such assets may not be recoverable.
 If an indication of impairment is present, we compare the estimated undiscounted future cash flows to be generated by the asset to its carrying amount.

 Recoverability measurement and estimation of undiscounted cash flows are grouped at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 If the undiscounted future cash flows are less than the carrying amount of the asset, we record an impairment loss equal to the excess of the asset's carrying amount over its fair value.
 The fair value is determined based on valuation techniques such as a comparison to fair values of similar assets or using a discounted cash flow analysis.
 Although we believe that the carrying values of our long-lived assets are appropriately stated, changes in strategy or market conditions or significant technological developments could significantly impact these judgments and require adjustments to recorded asset balances.
-There were no impairment charges recognized during the three and six months ended June 30, 2009 or 2008.
+There were no impairment charges recognized during the three and nine months ended September 30, 2009 or 2008.